 Not usually.
-The odor could be a sign of another problem not necessarily related to athlete’s foot.
+The odor could be a sign of another problem not necessarily related to the athlete’s foot.

-It is a nice natural solution that can help, but it’s best to use it in conjunction with topical medication, not as primary treatment.
+It is a nice natural solution that can help, but it’s best to use it in conjunction with topical medication, not as a primary treatment.

 It can help dry out the dampness and sterilize the affected foot.
 Please be sure to use the right amount.

 There are many different types of effective topical creams, gels, and lotions that can help you get rid of athlete’s foot.
 Healing can be as quick as 2 weeks, depending on what medication your physician writes for you.

 You can if you want.
 You don’t necessarily have to stop wearing socks if you have athlete’s foot.
 Just be sure to wash them well after use.
 The socks can also help the prescription medication get into the skin better.

 Yes, it can.
 These blisters, if popped, are sterile, clear fluid.

 We are an active society.
 We are constantly trying to lose weight and stay healthy, so we spend a lot of time in gyms and swimming pools.

 The locker rooms are breeding grounds for fungi that cause athlete’s foot, so please help yourself by wearing protective footgear as you shower in the locker room area.
 When going swimming, use supportive sandals to protect your feet on the pool deck.